ruiyuanqian/my-portfolio/README.md

 <hr />

 # Edit [3]
 Add the login feature.
-And use Apache FreeMarker to render "All Memes Uploaded" page.
+And use Apache FreeMarker to render the "All Memes Uploaded" page.

 # Edit [2]
-Add meme uploading feature to portfolio page, with some limitations to prevent basic XSS attack and abuse.
+Add the meme uploading feature to the portfolio page, with some limitations to prevent basic XSS attacks and abuses.

 # Edit [1]
 This repo contains Ruiyuan Qian's portfolio and SPS projects.